 Android phones and tablets are powerful computers.
 It is therefore every bit as vital to protect yourself with a VPN when using one, as it is when using your desktop PC or laptop.
 In fact, given that you likely carry your Android phone around in your pocket or purse everywhere you go, it can be argued that it is even more important!
-In this look at the best Android VPNs, I will also discuss other security issues related to using an Android device.
+In this look at the best Android VPN, I will also discuss other security issues related to using an Android device.

 When it comes to security and privacy, you should always remember that any mobile phone is a serious liability, whatever operating system it runs.
 On Android phones, ditching the default version of Android you bought it with and flashing a more privacy-friendly ROM can certainly improve the situation.